srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

 | Tap into the plastic part using an M3 screw.
-(We recommend to use a caphead screw to do this to avoid damaging the screw/allen key)
+(We recommend using a caphead screw to do this to avoid damaging the screw or allen key)

 |